jonge-democraten/website/docs/design.md

 The design of different components is explained in this document.

 ## Sidebar
-A Sidebar model represents the information that should be shown in a sidebar on the webpage.
+A Sidebar model represents the information shown in a sidebar on the webpage.

 * One Sidebar per Site; a singleton within a Site.
 * A Sidebar is automatically created when a new site is created.